selenew44/Difference-in-F1-Driver-Performance-in-Braking-Zones-at-COTA/README.md

 Average profiles are plotted using Matplotlib:
 - consistent driver color mapping via get_driver_color
 - dashed line styles to visually distinguish Stroll from Alonso
-- apex location marked with a vertical reference line,
+- apex location marked with a vertical reference line

+Drivers selected for comparative analysis include:
+- Oscar Piastri (McLaren)
+- George Russell (Mercedes)
+- Charles Leclerc (Ferrari)

+## Conclusion
+- The decelerations of Aston Martin drivers are smaller than that of other drivers, seen from the relatively flatter lines reprensenting Alonso and Stroll.
+- There is a measurable lag in the transition from deceleration to acceleration for AM drivers past turn 12 apex.
+While other drivers stabilize their minimum speed near the Apex, AM drivers, particularly Stroll, continue to decelerate after exiting turn 12.